smrogers93/Show-Stop/README.md

 # Show-Stop
 Class Project 1

 Users get to search their favorite movies and shows.
-Our application developed with strong minds and like minded, allow us to simplify your life and boundaries.
+The application was built utilizing HTML, CSS, Bootstrap and API's such as OMDB